celestiaorg/celestia-specs/specs/architecture.md

 Pros:
 * Single coin, no need to worry about bridging.
+* This can be built entirely using the Cosmos SDK for Tendermint apps.

 Cons:
 * More work for full clients to validate transactions.